 What is the difference between a safety valve and a pressure relief valve?

-We break down the differences between the two types of valves: pressure relief and safety valves
+Main differences between these two types of valves

-In the industrial and domestic fluid handling sector, pressure relief valves and safety valves are essential elements of defence and safety.
+Within the industrial sector and household applications for fluid handling, pressure relief valves and safety valves are essential defense and safety components.

-These elements are the last barrier between a serious accident or allowing everything to remain in optimum condition.
-But are safety valves and pressure relief valves the same, and how do they differ, and how is each used, questions that we will clarify below.
+Without exaggeration, these elements are the last line of defense against a serious accident or maintaining optimal conditions.
+But are safety valves and pressure relief valves the same?
+How do they differ?
+And how are they used?
+Let’s clarify these questions below.

-Are a safety relief valve and a pressure relief valve the same?
+Are a safety valve and a pressure relief valve the same?

 What is a pressure relief valve?